 At Home Science Experiment: Chemical Reactions

 You might’ve seen our first experiment where we explained what acids and bases are and how to use red cabbage to tell whether liquids are acidic or basic.
-If you didn’t see that experiment and want to check it out, you can do so HERE.

 The experiment we are doing today is all about chemical reactions that you can see.
 Both pennies and the outside of the Statue of Liberty are made of copper, but you might notice that they aren’t the same color.
 This is because Lady Liberty became oxidized, her copper mixed with oxygen to form copper oxide and turned green over time.